 Every effort shall be made to preserve the historic character of Settlement Areas by requiring new development to complement the positive elements of the existing built-form.

-Development shall minimize negative aeffects on the Natural System or sites of historical, geological or archaeological significance.
+Development shall minimize negative effects on sites of historical, geological or archaeological significance.